MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with V5.16.0.

 # Changelog

+= 0.1.4 =
+1.05.2021: PHP error correction for setting of custom-fields lat and lon from gpx-file

+= 0.1.3 =
+14.04.2021: Loading of scripts and styles changed!
+Now loaded only if the shortcode is on a page.
+So it is no longer required to fiddle with Asset Clean up.

 = 0.1.2 =
 3.04.2021: Minor php error correction